Simonig/oauth2-example/readme.md

 ### Handler oauthGoogleCallback

-This handler check the state is equals to oauthStateCookie, and pass code to function **getUserDataFromGoogle**.
+This handler check if the state is equals to oauthStateCookie, and pass the code to the function **getUserDataFromGoogle**.

 ```go
 func oauthGoogleCallback(w http.ResponseWriter, r *http.Request) {